How to Install and Configure Ungoogled Chromium

-So, with that said, I'm here to show you how to download, install, and tweak the Ungoogled Chromium browser.
+Now, with that out the way, I'm here to show you how to download, install, and tweak the Ungoogled Chromium browser.

-Now, installing and configuring Ungoogled Chromium isn't the most user-friendly experience for your average user, but it isn't too complicated.
+Bear in mind that installing and configuring Ungoogled Chromium isn't the most user-friendly experience for your average user, but fortunately it isn't too complicated - there's just a couple of steps involved.

 Keep in mind that while we primarily focus on Windows machines in this guide, macOS and Linux users can also easily follow along - especially for the configuration portion!